Business: Costs of Litigation (State Court)

 Stage 4 – Trial

 Summary judgment is for cases that do not involve evidentiary issues.
 In other words, the judge is not required to hear testimony or deal with disputed facts.
-Whenever that is not possible — which is very often — the case will have to be decided through a trial.
+Whenever that is not possible — which is most often — then the case will have to be decided through a trial.

 HLA deals mostly with business and real estate disputes, which do not typically call for a jury.
 So, the analysis here is on non-jury trials.
-Just bear in mind there are additional steps involved for jury trials.
+Just bear in mind there are additional steps (and, therefore, additional cost) involved for jury trials.

 Other Costs

-One thing you can probably count on is mediation.
-At some point, one of the parties will ask for mediation, or the judge will simply send you to mediation in the hope of getting the case of the docket.
+Another thing you probably need to count on is mediation.
+At some point, one of the parties will ask for mediation, or the judge will simply send you to mandatory mediation in the hope of getting the case settled and off the docket.
 That will be a full day of work, plus the mediator’s fees, so count on $2,000-$3,500 for that.

 Then, there are appeals.
-There is even something called an “interlocutory appeal,” which can happen before the case is even decided.
+There is even something called an “interlocutory appeal,” which can happen before the case is actually decided.
 So, there can be costs of appeal both during and after the case.
-There is no “motion practice” in appeals, so the costs are fairly predictable.
+There is no “motion practice” in appeals, and oral arguments are somewhat uncommon, so the costs are fairly predictable.
 But, appellate work is notoriously expensive because the level of “lawyering” goes up.

 Conclusion